Making best use of scarce water resources

 Reducing contamination caused by poor sanitation

-Encouraging low-income residents to empty their pit latrines prior to the rainy season reduces the amount of faecal waste flowing into streets and spreading through communities during periods of flooding.
+Increased frequency of flooding caused by climate change is damaging infrastructure and increasing contamination of water resources.
+Encouraging low-income residents to empty their pit latrines prior to the rainy season reduces the amount of faecal waste flowing into streets and prevents the spread of diseases.

 In Lusaka, WSUP created a toilet database to provide information on when pit latrines need to be emptied, helping city authorities implement climate-resilient measures that prevent the spread of cholera in the event of flooding.
 In addition, WSUP helps communities to improve the design of toilets so that they are raised from the ground and are less likely to overflow in times of heavy rains.